Fajar-RahmadJaya/KeyTik/README.md

 | 3      | **Helper to Know What Remap Key in Profile**       | hover to question mark icon or another way will show what key or script that profile use. | Pending |
 | 4      | **Refine Error Handling**                          | Adding more helpful error handling like "you don't have AutoHotkey installed on your device.
 Download it first on https://www.autohotkey.com/download/ to make KeyTik work. | Pending |

+## How To Use KeyTik Automation Tool :
+Automation tools come bundled as one with KeyTik download.
+It count as profile in text mode, so all of it can use KeyTik feature.
+I take it from my side project on [AutoHotkey Script Collection And Template](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection).
+I add comment on the script to make it easier to change.
+So if there are ";" on the line in script that mean after it or ";" right is comment and what you can change is before it or left ";".
+Example : '''space:: ; This is comment'''.
+On that example 'space' is what you can change and '; this is comment' is the comment.
+Comment mean AutoHotkey not detect it as input which mean comment is not affecting script.

+### Auto Clicker:
+Auto Clicker default is to simulate 'left click' when holding 'e' key with 100 millisecond interval.
+You can adjust it to your preference  like change the 'e' key, change left click and change interval.
+For more guide on how to adjust or download the script, go to AutoHotkey Script Collection And Template release on [Auto Clicker When Holding Specific Key](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection/releases/tag/AutoClickHoldingKey).

+### Screen Clicker :
+Screen clicker work with It work with simulate 'left click' on specific screen coordinate.
+You can change coordinate and interval to your preference.
+Don't worry because KeyTik also comes with tool to find screen coordinate then it will automatically copy.

+### Screen Coordinate Auto Detect And Copy :
+To make screen clicker editing easier.
+I also include coordinate detector to KeyTik.
+On default, you just need to move your cursor to desired position then press 'space'.
+After that, it will show coordinate and automatically copy it.
+You can then just paste whenever you want.
+You can also change 'space' part to you preference.

+### Multiple Files Opener :
+You can open multiple files only with one key or more.
+In default, it use alt + left to open some files or program.
+You can change files path with your files or programs path to your preference.
+Make sure you change files path to yours because in default it only give you path example not the actual path.

 ## Example How You Can Use Each Feature :
 **1. Multiple profile :**